Nynuphar/IDEAL-doc/docs/source/study.rst

-Manage a new study - from creation to bulk import of patients
+Workflow: manage a new study - from creation to bulk import of patients
 ################################################################################

 Create a new study